oko/AudioSwitch/README.md

 # AudioSwitcher

 This is an audio-switching script for swapping between playback/recording device pairs quickly in Windows.
+I use this to flip between a high-quality DAC/amp/mic setup and a wireless headset.

 ## Components